hasura/ndc-rest/README.md

     spec: ndc
 ```

-The config of each element follows the [config schema](https://github.com/hasura/ndc-rest/ndc-rest-schema/blob/main/config.example.yaml) of `ndc-rest-schema`.
+The config of each element follows the [config schema](https://github.com/hasura/ndc-http/ndc-http-schema/blob/main/config.example.yaml) of `ndc-http-schema`.

 You can add many API documentation files into the same connector.